Tad Williams

-Robert Paul "Tad" Williams (born March 14, 1957) is an American fantasy and science fiction writer.
-He is the author of the multivolume Memory, Sorrow, and Thorn series, Otherland series, and Shadowmarch series as well as the standalone novels Tailchaser's Song and The War of the Flowers.
-Most recently, Williams published The Bobby Dollar series.
-Cumulatively, over 17 million copies of Williams's works have been sold.
+Robert Paul "Tad" Williams (born March 13, 1957) is an American fantasy and science fiction writer.
+He is the author of the multivolume Memory, Sorrow, and Thorn series, Otherland series, Shadowmarch series, and The Bobby Dollar series, as well as the standalone novels Tailchaser's Song and The War of the Flowers.
+Most recently, Williams published The Last King of Osten Ard series, with its final novel The Navigator's Children being published in 2024.
+More than 17 million copies of Williams' works have been sold.

 Williams's work in comics includes a six issue mini-series for DC Comics called The Next.
 He also wrote Aquaman: Sword of Atlantis issue #50 to #57.
 Other comic work includes Mirrorworld: Rain and The Helmet of Fate: Ibis the Invincible #1 (DC).

 Williams is collaborating on a series of young-adult books with his wife, Deborah Beale, called The Ordinary Farm Adventures.
 The first two books in the series are The Dragons of Ordinary Farm and The Secrets of Ordinary Farm.
+The in-progress third book is under the current title The Heirs of Ordinary Farm and does not have a release date yet.

 Early life and career

-Robert Paul "Tad" Williams was born in San Jose, California on March 14, 1957.
+Robert Paul "Tad" Williams was born in San Jose, California, on March 14, 1957.
 He grew up in Palo Alto, the town that grew up around Stanford University.
 He attended Palo Alto Senior High School.
 His family was close, and he and his brothers were always encouraged in their creativity.
 His mother gave him the nickname "Tad" after the young characters in Walt Kelly's comic strip Pogo.
 The semi-autobiographical character Pogo Cashman, who appears in some of his stories, is a reference to the nickname.

 Before becoming a full time fiction author Williams held many jobs including delivering newspapers, food service, DJ and station music director for college radio station KFJC, shoe sales, branch manager of a financial institution, writing for the TheatreWorks company and drawing military manuals.

 Williams also worked for Apple, developing an interest in interactive multi-media.
 He and his colleague Andrew Harris created a company, Telemorphix, in order to produce it.
 The result was "M. Jack Steckel's 21st Century Vaudeville", which was broadcast on San Francisco Bay Area local TV in 1992 and 1993.

 In addition, he created "Valley Vision," a TV series concept, a show about a local TV station.
 A pilot was shot featuring several people who would go on to become Bay Area acting alumni, including Greg Proops, Mike McShane, Joan Mankin, Marga Gomez and several members of the San Francisco Mime Troupe.